 that certificate AND

-as per 61.35(a)(1) an endorsement from an instructor stating that this training was reveiewed and received.
+as per 61.35(a)(1) an endorsement from an instructor stating that this training was reviewed and received.

 If I can receive as much of the requested documents ahead of time, we will catch & fix these errors before the day of the checkride.